Special Tribunal for Lebanon

 The Tribunal's mandate was initially three years.
-However, there is no fixed timeline for the judicial work to be completed.
-The mandate has subsequently been extended to allow the Tribunal to complete its work.
+However, there was no fixed timeline for the judicial work to be completed.
+The mandate was subsequently extended through to 2023 to allow the Tribunal to complete its work before it was ultimately shut down.

 The verdict was eventually issued on 18 August 2020, which was originally set on 7 August, but postponed following the 2020 Beirut explosion.
+The verdict found Salim Ayyash, member of Hezbollah's Unit 121, guilty in absentia of five counts, including conspiracy to commit a terrorist act and the intentional homicide of Hariri and others.
+The conviction was primarily based on circumstantial evidence, notably mobile phone records that linked Ayyash to the surveillance and coordination of the attack.

+In July 2021, the Special Tribunal for Lebanon announced that it faced financial difficulties due to a lack of funding, primarily driven by Lebanon's deepening economic crisis.
+Ultimately, on 31 December 2023, UN spokesperson Stéphane Dujarric announced the STL's closure.

 History

 In March 2006, United Nations Security Council Resolution 1664, the Security Council requested the Secretary-General consult with the Lebanese government on the establishment of an international tribunal to try those responsible for the 14 February 2005 attack.
 The Lebanese government and United Nations signed an agreement for the Special Tribunal for Lebanon on 23 January 2007 and 6 February 2007 respectively.
 However, the Lebanese Prime Minister wrote to the UN Secretary-General in May 2007 stating that the Speaker refused to convene Parliament, and therefore the agreement could not be ratified, despite the support of a majority of parliamentarians.

 Due to this political impasse, the Security Council implemented the agreement through United Nations Security Council Resolution 1757 on 30 May 2007, under Chapter VII of the United Nations Charter.
-According to the resolution, the agreement (attached as an annex) would enter into force on 10 June 2007, unless Lebanon informed the United Nations that it complied with the legal requirements for its entry into force before that date.
+According to the resolution, the agreement (attached as an annexe) would enter into force on 10 June 2007, unless Lebanon informed the United Nations that it complied with the legal requirements for its entry into force before that date.
 The political stalemate did not resolve itself, and the Agreement therefore came into force on 10 June 2007.

 Following its legal establishment, the Secretary-General of the United Nations announced on 17 August 2007 that the Netherlands had agreed to host the Tribunal.
 The UN and the Netherlands signed a headquarters agreement to formalize the agreement on 21 December 2007.

 The Tribunal opened its doors on 1 March 2009, taking over jurisdiction from the United Nations International Independent Investigation Commission (UNIIIC), whose mandate ended on 28 February 2009.